 Companies stay private longer

 In 1980, the median company went public at 6 years old.
-Today it's 13.
+In 2024, it was 13.

 Small dollars, outsized impact